jpetays/StartUnityBuild/README.md

 ## Configuration

 The build system requires and uses some files and folders for its configuration and operation.
-Most of the files and folders has hard coded names or are given in configuration files itself.
+Most of the files and folders has hard coded names or are given in the configuration files themselves.

 The UNITY application that is going to be built using the build system needs to have both `PrgBuild` and `PrgFrame` DLLs imported.
 They can be copied with their respective .meta files from `DemoProject\Assets\PrgAssemblies` folder for minimal fuss.